 Appeals from the district and county courts are neither automatic nor discretionary.
 In other words, while the appellant (the party making the appeal) must perfect their appeals in a timely manner, the court of appeals must generally hear the appeal.
 Such, however, is not the case in appeals of cases originating in municipal court.
-Defendants convicted in municipal court and subsequently convicted again following a trial de novo in a county level court may only appeal their conviction to the appropriate court of appeals if the fine is \$100 or more or the sole issue on appeal is the constitutionality of the statute or ordinance on which the conviction is based.
-Defendants convicted in municipal courts of record who appeals to the county level court may also appeal their cases to the appropriate court of appeals.
-It should be noted that if the State prevails at trial in a municipal court of record and the conviction is reversed at the county level, the State may appeal to the appropriate court of appeals.
-Because appeals from nonrecord municipal courts result in a trial de novo, acquittals in the county level court preclude appeal by the State.
-Concurrently with the high appellate courts, the courts of appeals have writ power (e.g., most commonly the writ of mandamus and the writ of habeas corpus).
+Article 4.03 of the Code of Criminal Procedure provides that a defendant convicted in municipal court and subsequently convicted again following a trial de novo in a county level court may only appeal their conviction to the appropriate court of appeals if the fine is \$100 or more or the sole issue on appeal is the constitutionality of the statute or ordinance on which the conviction is based.
+Defendants convicted in municipal courts of record who appeal to the county level court may also appeal their cases to the appropriate court of appeals.
+Three courts of appeals have construed Article 4.03 to provide jurisdiction to the court of appeals regardless if the case originates from a non-record municipal court or municipal court of record.81 Albeit reluctantly, the 3rd Court of Appeals in Austin, however, has held that, because of the plain language contained in Section 30.0027 of the Government Code, it has no jurisdiction to consider a constitutional challenge to an ordinance when the fine assessed did not exceed \$100 and the case began in a municipal court of record.82

+It should be noted that if the State prevails at trial in a municipal court of record and the conviction is reversed at the county level court, the State may appeal to the appropriate court of appeals.
+Because appeals from non-record municipal courts result in a trial de novo, acquittals in the county level court preclude appeal by the State.